AngainorDev/NyzoStrings/README.md

 ## Current state

 - Test vectors for all string types were extracted from reference Java implementation
-- Crude port of the java code to JavaScript
+- Port of the java code to JavaScript
+- Port of the java code to Python thanks to @eggpool
+- Port of the java code to PHP thanks to @ryanc16
 - Working encoding and decoding of all string types
-- Test suite
+- Test suites

-- Ongoing PR for a Python port

 ## Roadmap

-- Port library to other languages.
-PHP, Python, More
+- Port library to other languages than PHP and Python.

 ## Licence